Percona-Lab/tokumx2_to_psmdb3_migration/ZeroDowntimeMigration.md

 and block device speeds and existing load.

-You will need to install the `mongorestore` binary from PSMDB 3.x onto a system that has direct file access to your tokumx2_dump image creawted in the dump phase.
-Luckily, `mongorestore` has very few dynamic depencies and is very portable from system to system.
+You will need to install the `mongorestore` binary from PSMDB 3.x onto a system that has direct file access to your tokumx2_dump image created in the dump phase.
+Luckily, `mongorestore` has very few dynamic dependencies and is very portable from system to system.

 For the sake of this document, we will assume that you have installed the